-Possibly the most beautiful beach on the island, set against a stunning backdrop of Pine trees, the exclusive Formentor beach, also known as Cala Pi, is a breath taking, 1 km stretch of fine white sand lapped by clear, turquoise waters on the Formentor peninsula, on Mallorca's northernmost point.
+The exclusive Formentor beach, also known as Cala Pi, is possibly the most beautiful beach on the island, a 1 km stretch of fine white sand lapped by clear, turquoise watersset against a stunning backdrop of pine trees, on the Formentor peninsula, Mallorca's northernmost point.

-Mallorca's smallest resort, Cala Sant Vicenç is made up of 4 gorgeous coves, etched into the mountain side; the wide sandy Cala Barques, with the old fishing dock, Cala Clara, small and serene, family friendly Cala Molins, and Cala Carbó, the smallest and most inaccessible, each unique and perfect in its own way.
+Mallorca's smallest resort, Cala Sant Vicenç is made up of 4 stunning coves, etched into the mountain side; the sandy beach of Cala Barques, Cala Clara, small and serene, family friendly Cala Molins, and Cala Carbó, the most inaccessible, each unique and perfect in its own way.